wu-leaf/ExampleForGlide/README.md

 # ExampleForGlide

-This is an exercise program for Glide
+This is a demo for Glide

 # Libraries
 >com.android.support:recyclerview-v7:24.2.1'